SureshG02/aws-cdk/README.md

+# What is AWS CDK?
+The AWS CDK is an infrastructure modeling framework that allows you to define your cloud resources.
+Compared to the declarative approach with YAML (or JSON), the CDK allows you to declare your infrastructure imperatively.
+The main language is TypeScript, but several other languages are also supported.
+The CDK is currently in developer preview.

+Stack can be packaged as npm or jar and shared with other team.
+It’s built on top of aws cloudformation.

 Demo1_LB: Creates a Load balancer and it’s security group via cloud formation.

 Demo2_SNSAndSQS: Creates a stack with an SQS queue, SNS topic, subscribes the queue to the topic, and sets a CloudWatch metric and alarm on the SQS queue.